mattpolzin/pg-idris/README.md

 # pg-idris

-The beginnings of a Postgres library for Idris 2.
+Experimental Postgres library for Idris 2.

 Early days with no real plans for completion, but you might still find something here informative.